-If WebinarKit is unable to reconnect automatically, you'll eventually see another pop-up (See below) that says you have lost your connection to WebinarKit's servers and that you'll need to refresh the page in order to attempt to rejoin the webinar or meeting.
-If this happens, your webinar/meeting attendees are likely still in the room, but they can no longer see or hear you.
+If WebinarKit is unable to reconnect automatically, you'll eventually see another pop-up (See below) that says you have lost your connection to WebinarKit's servers and that you'll need to refresh the page in order to attempt to rejoin the event.
+If this happens, your event attendees are likely still in the room, but they can no longer see or hear you.

 In this case, we recommend checking your internet connection and then refreshing the page.
 When the page is reloaded, you can attempt to rejoin the session so that you can start presenting to your attendees again.

 Please note, we don't recommend clicking the "End webinar" or "End meeting" button in this scenario as that will kick all participants from the room.
 Instead, it is recommended to just reload the page and attempt to rejoin.